JeremyCollinsMPI/Last-Write-Wins-Element-Set/README.md

 exists(object): uses the add_set and remove_set to return True if an object is in the element set, False otherwise

-merge_with(LWW): finds the latest add timestamp for each element in the LWW and the LWW to be merged with, and the latest remove timestamp for each element.  a new add_set and remove_set are produced for the first LWW, with the latest add and remove timestamps.
+merge_with(LWW): produces a new add_set which is a union of the timestamps for each element in the add_set of the two LWW's, and similarly for the remove_set of each LWW.

 ## Tests